CSPM and DSPM may sound very similar, but the jobs they do are distinctly different. Discover how each one works, and what you need for your business.

 Trusted Bank may use Google Cloud to house all of their applications so their worldwide team can work seamlessly, and collaborate effectively.
 The CISO at Trusted Bank can use a CSPM tool to ensure the cloud infrastructure is sound, and there are no vulnerabilities that could be exploited.
 They could also have strict access controls in place, using a CSPM tool, to stop unauthorised users getting into the cloud environment.

 Now that the cloud is secured, let’s look at the data stored in that cloud.
-The company Google Drive could be overflowing with sensitive data - particularly customers’ credit card details.
+The company's Google Drive could be overflowing with sensitive data - particularly customers’ credit card details.
 A DSPM tool would help the CISO understand where sensitive data is stored, and classify it to make sure they are clear on their most critical risks.

 If the DSPM tool identifies sensitive data stored in a spreadsheet within Google Drive for instance, with public access available for anyone on the internet, it could also warn the CISO of the data that is currently exposed, and automation rules can be put in place to revoke access for everyone except the leadership team.

-Metomic is a data security solution that can help you understand where sensitive data is stored in SaaS apps like Slack, Jira, and ChatGPT.
+Metomic is a human-centric DSPM tool that helps security teams understand where sensitive data is stored in SaaS apps like Slack, Jira, and Chat GPT.
 You can’t protect what you can’t see, after all.